Updated: Dec 19, 2020

 Although food safety may occasionally be overlooked, it is nonetheless one of the most important courses taught at ProSafe.
 If you are seeking a career in the food and hospitality industry, not only is FoodSafe Level 1 mandatory, but it is also important for one’s own safety.
 With National Food Safety Education Month just around the corner, the team at ProSafe First Aid is ecstatic to continue educating and informing the Lower Mainland about best practices.

 If you have any questions, or are looking to book your one-day course, do not hesitate to reach out.
-Our FoodSafe Level 1 training is offered at all three ProSafe campus locations (Abbotsford, Surrey, and Richmond.)
+Our FoodSafe Level 1 training is offered at all four ProSafe campus locations (Port Coquitlam, Richmond, Abbotsford, and Surrey.)